M20190649/FishingForFishermen/README.md

 # FishingForFishermen

-The background for the contest description from Topcoder.
+The background for the contest description from Topcoder, please see the python notebook for more information on my approach to the problem.

 ###Background